 ENGL 100.
 College Writing.
 1 Unit.

 Emphasizes facility with shorter units of composition, such as paragraphing, and includes significant attention to matters of mechanics, clarity, sentence order, and audience.
-Some students will be required to successfully complete ENG 100 as part of the Writing requirement.
+Some students will be required to successfully complete ENGL 100 in their first semester.
+If completed with a C or better, ENGL 100 will count as part of the Writing requirement.

 ENGL 109.
 Stetson Writing Workshop.
 1 Unit.